 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Alliance Appraisal, Inc., we are experts when it comes to knowing the value of particular items in Clifton and Fairfax County neighborhoods.
 The sales comparison approach to value is usually given the most importance when an appraisal is for a home sale.

 A third method of valuing a house is sometimes applied when a neighborhood has a reasonable number of rental properties.
 In this scenario, the amount of income the property produces is factored in with other rents in the area for comparable properties to derive the current value.

 Putting It All Together

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-It is important to note that while this amount is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-The bottom line is, an appraiser from Alliance Appraisal, Inc. will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+The bottom line is, an appraiser from Alliance Appraisal, Inc. will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.